Orange Mint

 • Weaving stems into harvest decorations for household protection

-These practices became rooted in household traditions, passed from generation to generation alongside cultivation techniques.
+These practices became rooted in household traditions, passed down alongside cultivation techniques.
 The aromatic qualities that made Orange Mint valuable centuries ago continue to attract modern herb enthusiasts.1

 Side Effects and Contraindications